-Our goal is to achieve a unifying appearance of all senior pictures in the yearbook; we don’t want any of the senior portraits to break visual consistency and stand out in a negative way.
-To that end, we strongly encourage all seniors to take their senior portraits with Robert Taylor, our school photographer.
-You may elect to work with another photographer, but if you chose to do so, you will first need to meet with Mr. Clark to inform him of your choice and to obtain a printed copy of the Embers senior portrait specifications sheet to pass along to your photographer of choice.
-If the finished portrait does not meet our specs, we will not publish it in the yearbook.
+Our goal is to achieve a unifying appearance of all senior portraits in the yearbook; we don’t want any of the photos to break visual consistency and stand out in a negative way.
+To that end, we require all seniors to take their senior portraits with Robert Taylor, our school photographer.
+You may certainly elect to work with another photographer on your own, but we will not print those photos in the yearbook.

 Is there anything I should/should not do to prepare for my senior portrait?

 Yes!
 There are a few things you should keep in mind: